 We’d love to help with your edible garden.

 If you have a lot of open sunny space in your yard a consultation is probably not necessary, however for those with small yards with irregular space or for those wanting a custom garden, we offer in-person consultations.
-In-person consultations are about an hour and price is $100 or more depending on location.
+In-person consultations are about an hour and price is $175 (in Miami-Dade), $275 (in Broward).
 We can also do free virtual consultations using satellite imagery and photos.

 Keep in mind that the sunniest parts of your property are where edible gardens will do the best.
 Most edible plants need at least 6 hours of direct light to thrive.
 Thats we look for when deciding how to place an edible garden in a space.